Caisere/fast-pizza-app/README.md

 - **Add to Cart:** Select pizzas and manage your cart before checkout.
 - **Order Creation:** Place new orders with customer details and optional priority.
 - **Order Tracking:** Search for and view the status of existing orders.
+- **Geolocation Address Autofill:** Autofill your delivery address using your device's location (with permission).
+- **Order Search:** Quickly search for any order by ID from the header.
 - **Responsive UI:** Clean, mobile-friendly design using Tailwind CSS.
 - **Error Handling:** User-friendly error messages and loading states.
 - **Modular Features:** Each main feature (menu, cart, order, user) is organized in its own directory for maintainability and scalability.